arunc009/DSUGHyderabad-ContainerSecurity/README.md

-# DSUGHyderabad-ContainerSecurity
+# DevSecOpsDays-Pittsburg
 A brief hands on demonstration on cool kernel features which can be leveraged to harden containers.

-# Hands On Introduction to Container Security
+# Are we building just containers or secure containers?

 ## Linux Capabilities